Correct-by-construction requirement decomposition: Related Work

-In terms of component-based composition, AADL~\cite{AADL} is the most widely known ``Architecture Description Languages''~\cite{ADL}.
-It provides formal modeling concepts for the description and analysis of systems architecture in terms of distinct components and their interactions.
-Bozzano et al. designed a model-checker for functional verification and safety analysis of the AADL-based models~\cite{mcaadl}.
-Hu et al. presented a methodology for translating AADL to Timed Abstract State Machine to verify functional and nonfunctional properties of AADL models~\cite{aadltrans}.
-Johnsen et al. developed a formal verification technique to provide a means for automated fault avoidance for systems specified in AADL~\cite{automated}.
-Despite AADL's support on step-wise refinement and architectural verification, it does not support the top-down automatic generation of the sub-requirements.
-Other popular frameworks include EAST-ADL~\cite{eastadl}, Rodin~\cite{rodin}, and FDR~\cite{fdr}.
+In component-based composition, the architecture analysis \& design language~(AADL) is recognized as a leading architecture description language, offering formal modeling concepts for describing and analyzing system architecture through components and their interactions \citep{AADL}.
+Bozzano et al. developed a model-checker for the functional verification and safety analysis of AADL-based models \citep{mcaadl}.
+Hu et al. presented a methodology for translating AADL into a timed abstract state machine to verify both functional and nonfunctional properties of AADL models \citep{aadltrans}.
+Johnsen et al. introduced a formal verification technique for automated fault avoidance in systems specified in AADL \citep{automated}.
+Despite AADL's support for step-wise refinement and architectural verification, it does not facilitate the top-down automatic generation of sub-requirements.
+Other frameworks such as EAST-ADL, Rodin, and FDR contribute to the landscape \citep{eastadl,rodin,fdr}.